 The different ways of reaching suicide cliff

-As it is near my apartment, I climbed it several times, at the beginning from the “easy” path, namely a set of stairs set in the mountain which offer an easier climb (although tiring if you are not fit).
+I climbed suicide cliff several times, and from various angles.
+The beginning was from the “easy” path, namely a set of stairs set in the mountain which offer an easier climb (although tiring if you are not fit).
 Get a lot of mosquito repellent, as they are quite aggressive in the forest part!

 Since that first time, I climbed through a more demanding and unmarked path in the mountain starting at Fei Ngo Shan Road (Southern ridge).
 It was far more fun, as each time you turn around, you have really a wonderful view over the city.
 Most of the people climb on the Southern ridge then go down through the stairs.
 A few daredevils take the opposite route (which certainly shortens the way back to the city).
 All in all, this covers no more than 7 km, but it is demanding because of the steep initial ascent (500 meters in less than 2 km).